 How Can I Tell if Need Xanax Rehab?

 Xanax addiction may not be easy to recognize.
 You may need to use a benzodiazepine to manage a serious emotional disorder, control your seizures or prevent muscle spasms.
-But these symptoms could be warning signs that your use of this drug has gotten out of control and is a threat to your health:

 - You consistently run out of your tablets before it’s time to renew your prescription.